louisguitton/guitton.co-hugo/content/posts/spacy-stanza-russian-swedish.md

 by a blank line or indentation.
 Stanzas can have regular rhyme and metrical schemes, though stanzas are not strictly required to have either.

-What's even more awesome is that Explosion quickly followed to release the `spaCy` wrapper to `Stanza`.
+What's even more awesome is that Explosion quickly followed with the release of their `spaCy` wrapper to `Stanza`.

 ```sh
 pip install spacy-stanza
 ```

-The reason this is so awesome, is that - as of writing - cloud providers only provide NLP models in a few languages.
+The reason this is so awesome, is that cloud providers only provide NLP models in a few languages.
 For example for NER:

-- AWS Comprehend covers 12 languages, Russian and Swedish are not supported [(source)](https://docs.aws.amazon.com/comprehend/latest/dg/supported-languages.html#supported-languages-feature)
+- AWS Comprehend covers 12 languages; neither Russian or Swedish are supported [(source)](https://docs.aws.amazon.com/comprehend/latest/dg/supported-languages.html#supported-languages-feature)
-- Google Cloud Natural Language covers 11 languages, Russian is supported but not Swedish [(source)](https://cloud.google.com/natural-language/docs/languages#content_classification)
+- Google Cloud Natural Language covers 11 languages; Russian is supported but not Swedish [(source)](https://cloud.google.com/natural-language/docs/languages#content_classification)

 So if you want to expand beyond the 12 supported languages, you're pretty much left with what I describe below.